Fennel

 Make Your Own

-Aromatic water, Capsule, Essential oil, Food, Glycerite, Herbal Honey, Herbal pills & lozenges, Herbal Wine, Oxymel, Steam Inhalation, Syrup, Tincture, Vinegar
+Aromatic water, Capsule, Culinary Oils, Essential oil, Food, Glycerite, Herbal Honey, Herbal pills & lozenges, Herbal Tea, Herbal Wine, Oxymel, Steam Inhalation, Syrup, Tincture, Vinegar

 Description